-Connect ideas, record observations, and analyze data, while building communication skills, making basic predictions, and starting to learn the engineering design process.
+Connect ideas, record observations, and analyze data, while building communication skills.
+Students begin to make basic predictions, and start to engage in the engineering design process.

 Begin to develop phonemic awareness; convey information through gestures, words, and short sentences; connect phonics with written letters; and sharpen listening comprehension.